 3. Update everything.

 Updates are a part of life if you’re a WordPress administrator.
-WordPress core, themes, plugins, and even the PHP code all need to update in order to help your site run as efficiently as possible, among other things.
+WordPress core, themes and plugins all need to update in order to help your site run as efficiently as possible, among other things.
 Always be running the latest versions to optimize performance, keep your site secure, patch bugs, and ensure every feature and tool functions as it should.

-Since each plugin is like a piece of mini-software on your website, too many running at once can negatively impact your site’s load times.
-Even if you’re not using a certain plugin, there’s a chance it’s doing unnecessary work in the background.
+Quality is better than quantity when it comes to WordPress plugins.
+Since each plugin is like a piece of mini-software on your website, too many running at once can negatively affect your site’s load times.
+Even if you’re not using a certain plugin, there’s a chance it’s doing unnecessary work in the background and consuming resources.
 It might be time to cut back.

 Start by deactivating any plugins you’re certain you’ll never use again.
 Test your site after each deactivation, then delete these plugins after verifying that everything still works.
 Then, deactivate the plugins one-by-one to see which ones make a difference in speed.
 Consider finding lightweight alternatives to these plugins.